 Preservation/conservation of the County's green infrastructure is important.
-Accordingly, encourage preservation of these areas by provision of a 10% density bonus (pro rata for the area preserved), contiguous to perennial and intermittent streams in the following areas when practicable if such areas are dedicated to the Park Authority on a fee simple basis: "In areas contiguous to significant streams, according to the following, encourage cluster development where practicable and employ appropriate engineering and environmental solutions that address issues including, but not limited to, slope instability, shrinking and swelling of soils, and soil erosion, as they relate to the disturbed area."
+Accordingly, encourage preservation of these areas by provision of a 10% density bonus (pro rata for the area preserved), contiguous to perennial and intermittent streams in the following areas when practicable if such areas are dedicated to the Park Authority on a fee simple basis:

-- All areas of contiguous 25% greater slopes contiguous to the 100-year floodplain with a drainage area greater than 100 acres, up to 200 feet in width (per side) from the stream edge; - If no 100-year floodplain is present, all areas of contiguous 25% or greater slopes starting within 50 feet of the intermittent or perennial stream channel, up to 200 feet in width (per side) from the stream edge; - 100-year floodplains with a drainage area greater than 100 acres; and - A buffer of 25 to 50 feet in width from intermittent streams with exact dimensions based upon land use compatibility.
+- All areas of contiguous 25% greater slopes contiguous to the 100year floodplain with a drainage area greater than 100 acres, up to 200 feet in width (per side) from the stream edge; - If no 100-year floodplain is present, all areas of contiguous 25% or greater slopes starting within 50 feet of the intermittent or perennial stream channel, up to 200 feet in width (per side) from the stream edge; - 100-year floodplains with a drainage area greater than 100 acres; and - A buffer of 25 to 50 feet in width from intermittent streams with exact dimensions based upon land use compatibility.